milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 We use the data we collect to enforce our Terms and the law.
 This includes enforcing, investigating, and reporting conduct that violates our Terms, policies, or the law, responding to requests from law enforcement, and complying with legal requirements.
 For example, when unlawful content is posted on our Services, we may need to enforce our Terms and other policies.
 In some cases, we may also use or share your information to cooperate with law enforcement requests, escalate safety issues to law enforcement, industry partners, or others, or comply with our legal obligations.
 Check out our Transparency Report to learn more.

+Other Purposes, With Your Permission

+Additionally, there may be instances when you interact with our Services that we will ask for your permission to use your information in a new, different, or otherwise specific way.

 How We Share Information

 This section explains who we share information with, what that information may include, and the reasons for sharing that information, including when we need to transfer it outside of the country it was collected from.

 Recipients & Reasons for Sharing

 Snapchat.
-To provide our Services to you and our community, we may share information with your friends on Snapchat or other Snapchatters.
-For example, the content you post to Stories can be viewed by your Friends if you allow them.
+To provide our Services to you and our community, we may share your information with your friends on Snapchat or other Snapchatters.
+For example, the content you post to Stories, or your status as a premium subscriber, can be viewed by your Friends if you allow them.
 See the Control Over Your Information section and your Settings for the controls you have over who sees what and when.

 Family Center Participants.
-When you have enabled Family Center, we share information about the connected account to provide insight about how the account is used, for example, who your Friends are on Snapchat.
+When you have enabled Family Center, we share information about the connected teen account to the parent or guardian to provide insight about how the account is used, for example, who your Friends are on Snapchat or which friends you may be sharing your location with.
 We do not share message content.
 Learn more.

 Public.
-Most of the features on Snapchat are private and for Friends only, but we also offer public features that allow you to opt in to showcase your best Snaps to the world, such as Spotlight, Snap Map, Community Stories, or your Public Profile.
+Most of the features on Snapchat are private and for Friends only, but we also offer public features that allow you to opt in to showcase your best Snaps to the world, such as Spotlight, Snap Map, or your Public Profile.
 When you do this, those Snaps may also be discoverable outside of Snapchat, for example on the web.
 Some information, like your username and Bitmoji, are visible to the public.
+Learn more.

 Third-Party Apps.
 Sometimes we provide features that allow you to connect with third-party apps.
 If you decide to connect your Snapchat account with a third-party app, we will share any additional information you direct us to.

 Service Providers.
-We share information about your activity with our service providers, who process that information on our behalf.
-For example, we rely on such Service Providers to facilitate payments or measure and optimize the performance of ads.
+We share your information with our service providers, who process that information on our behalf.
+For example, we rely on such Service Providers to facilitate payments, measure and optimize the performance of ads, or protect the services.
 We do not share private communications with them.
 We maintain a list of categories of service providers here.

 Business and Integrated Partners.
-We share information about your activity with business and integrated partners in order to provide the Services.
+We share your information with business and integrated partners in order to provide the Services.
 For example, you can use OpenTable within Snapchat to reserve a table.
 This does not include private communications.
 We maintain a list of these partners here.

 Anti-Fraud Partners.
-We share information about your activity, such as device and usage information, with industry partners working to prevent fraud.
+We share your information, such as device and usage information, with industry partners working to prevent fraud.

 Legal, Safety, and Security Partners.
-We share information about your activity as necessary for the following legal, safety, and security reasons:
+We share your information as necessary for the following legal, safety, and security reasons:

 comply with any valid legal process, governmental request, or applicable law, rule, or regulation.